-All children and youth begin the worship hour in the sanctuary with the whole congregation, leaving after we share “A Time For All Ages”.
-They enjoy classes with their age group:
+Children and youth begin the worship hour in the sanctuary with the whole congregation, leaving after we share “A Time For All Ages” together.

 Pixies: 3 and 4 year olds

 High School students in Young Religious Unitarian Universalists (YRUU) attend service and may meet afterward in the Library or Gazebo.

 Children can be signed into childcare starting at 10am.
 Care is available from 10am until service ends, usually by 11:40am.
 Workers take a break for lunch from 11:45am-12:00pm.
 The room opens again from 12:00pm-1:00pm.

 Affirmation/Coming of Age Class